Supalosa/supalosa-chronodivide-bot/README.md

-# Supalosa's Chrono Divine Bot
+# Supalosa's Chrono Divide Bot

 [Chrono Divide](https://chronodivide.com/) is a ground-up rebuild of Red Alert 2 in the browser.
 It is feature-complete and allows for online skirmish play against other players.
 It also provides [an API to build bots](https://discord.com/channels/771701199812558848/842700851520339988), as there is no built-in AI yet.